bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 An all-in-one pre-packaged version of the library allows you to quickly add BPMN to any website.
 The [npm](https://www.npmjs.com) version is more complicated to set-up but gives you access to individual library components and allows for easier extensibility.

-This section gives you an overview over both approaches.
+This section gives you an overview of both approaches.
-We start with an introduction how to embed the pre-packaged version of the BPMN viewer into a website.
+We start with an introduction on how to embed the pre-packaged version of the BPMN viewer into a website.
-Following that we will show how to create a BPMN modeler using the npm version of the library.
+Following that, we show how to create a BPMN modeler using the npm version of the library.

 <div class="h2" id="viewer-pre-packaged">